Timwi/KtaneSouvenir/readme.md

 ## Contributing

-If you wish to see another module added, you can contribute development by submitting pull requests or finding a volunteer modder on the KTaNE Discord guild.
+If you wish to see another module added, you can contribute development by submitting pull requests or finding a volunteer modder on the KTaNE Discord server.
 Additions would generally be required to satisfy the following guidelines:

 * No questions about things that can just be read off after the module is solved (e.g. the symbols in Astrology).
 However, Souvenir may hide this information on some modules, such as Adventure Game.
 * No questions about things that can be re-deduced by re-solving the module (e.g. offset in Caesar Cipher).